denten/denten.github.io/_includes/CV/06-talks.md

 ## Talks, Workshops, & Conferences

-- Principal convener of the Knowledge Architectures: Lahore conference at the Information Technology Institute, Pakistan on March 14-15, 2018.
+- Principal convener of the Knowledge Architectures: Lahore.
+Conference at the Information Technology Institute, Pakistan on March 14-15, 2018.
 - "American Formalism and the Automation of Intellectual Labor."
 Lecture by invitation at the Becoming Media conference, UCLA on February 23, 2018.